Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 Your functioning process should now be ready to test.
 Pretend you are the Chapter Leader and follow these steps:
 1. Edit an existing Campaign of Type = Dev Class.
 Set the Status to Completed.
 Save.
 2. Go to the Chatter tab.
 Is there a new post, thanking the Instructor?
 Does it have the Thanks badge?

+What else will you need to do before you can deploy this process in the production?

 TBD: screen shot of thanks post